wirtes/mp3-various-artist-metadata-cleaner/README.md

 A Python script that recursively scans directories for audio files and reports directories where the "Album Artist" metadata is not set to "Various Artists".

+This is specifically to fix all the wierd issues that Plex has with music metadata.

 ## Features

 - Recursively scans directory structures for audio files